 By the 4th visit, her pain is 80% relieved.

 By the 8th visit, she has full ROM and strength.

 And after 10 total visits, she’s back to gardening and walking the 2 mile loop around her neighborhood without pain.

 You’ve done your job… so now all you have to do is go out into the marketplace and find another Mary or two.

 Especially if you want to relegate yourself to the 99% of Private Physical Therapy Practices (myself included) who’ve suffered with tunnel vision, and have scraped and clawed for year to try to make a profit out of our Core Service… PT.

-One where you could almost “break even”… that’s not even need a huge profit margin, and still have an amazing business with killer profits?
+One where you could almost “break even”… that’s not even need a huge profit margin, and still have an amazing physical therapy business model with killer profits?

 Until recently, I never thought about business this way…